 10. Unplug. ..no emails, internet, smart phone, nothing for regular intervals.
 We are turning into an ADD society, jumping from one distraction to another.
 Unplug regularly or you’ll burn out your emotional hardware.
 Create sacred spaces in your home and de-clutter.
 Do more of the things that make you laugh and feel safe, loved and alive (e.g. comedy club, concerts, sitting on the floor with your children/grandchildren, cooking, dancing, painting, crafts, pets, gardening, volunteer work, etc.

 11. You have a right to your feelings.
 But you don’t have to act out on your feelings of anger, fear or self-loathing.
 Let those feelings come and go like an ocean wave.
 If you suppress your authentic feelings eventually they will resurface in an unhealthy way at the wrong time and to the wrong person.
+Seek counseling support to heal from past trauma.
+Read my book Wisdom for Women.
 Pray, exhale, meditate, go for a walk, listen to inspiring music or inspiring messages, write in your journal, call or visit a good friend, fast, change your routine, seek counseling or life coaching, etc.

 12. Love and embrace your idiosyncrasies, image, age, and body…flaws and all.
 Be aware of your self-talk and sabotaging behavior.
 Walk in your truth.
 Be courageous enough to honor your choices, core values, body, time, and truth… or you will suffer in self-betrayal and the little lies that eat away at your soul.
 Lovingly self-correct without harsh judgment.
 Forgive yourself for past choices.
 Don’t be so intense about your life that you miss the joy, grace, blessings and beauty of life.
 Don’t downplay and diminish your strengths, gifts, purpose and uniqueness.
 Acknowledge your accomplishments.
 Be open, curious and ready to grow in every area of your life.